 Dishes at Restaurant Akelera are meticulously prepared with the menu changing frequently.
 A popular dining option is the “Menú de Degustación” a special menu consisting of the chef's latest dishes prepared with the freshest seasonal produce.

 » Paseo Padre Orkola, 56 – Tel: 94-321-2052

 Restaurant Martín Berastegui ***

 Martin Berastegui is one of the great Spanish chefs with no less than 7 Michelin stars to his name.
-For fine dining and a unique dining experience a visit to his famous restaurant is a must.
+For fine dining enthusiasts, a visit to his famous restaurant is a must.